Dave-Turnbull/Business-Wordpress-Theme/README.md

 The download post type includes a file name and a source URL, adding this plugin creates a new section in the WordPress dashboard for creating new downloads.

+Custom menus are supported for the main navigation menu.

+The theme also includes some customisation options, such as adding taglines.

 ## Additional Info

 This theme utilises bootstrap, to intergrate bootstrap with wordpress [bootstrap nav-walker](https://github.com/wp-bootstrap/wp-bootstrap-navwalker) has been included.